What I Stand For · Health Care

 03

-Reduce Prescription Drug Costs Patent reform · Generic entry · OECD cost-sharing · Pharmaceutical surtax
+Reduce Prescription Drug Costs Patent reform · Generic entry · Reference pricing · PBM reform · Pharmaceutical surtax

 • Fund Basic Research Invest in methods and technologies that lower the cost of discovering, developing, testing, and manufacturing drugs and medical devices — reducing the cost basis before market pricing even begins.